 The amount actually awarded to each participant in the plan is based upon the Compensation Committee's assessment of each individual's achievement of targeted objectives, including standard measures of financial performance such as sales, earnings, return on capital investments and cash generation.
 These objectives are established at the beginning of each plan year and are based upon the Corporation's Long Range Operating Plan.
 For executives in corporate staff positions, 50 percent of the determination is made with respect to the Corporation's performance and 50 percent is based on the individual's performance.

-The Committee considers the recommendations of the Corporation's Chief Executive Officer but retains complete discretion in performing these reviews.
+The Committee considers the recommendations of the Corporation's Chief Executive Officer but retains complete discretion in performing these reviews and in determining the amount of actual awards, if any.

-Mr. Zelnak was awarded an annual incentive bonus of \$600,000 for 1998 based on his outstanding performance and leadership in connection with the Corporation's financial achievements and successful acquisitions, including the acquisition of Redland Stone Products Company and the Corporation's investment in Meridian Aggregates Company.
-The Corporation's Incentive Stock Plan (discussed more generally below) requires Mr. Zelnak to use 25% of his 1998 annual incentive bonus towards credits of Common Stock units at a 20% discount to market value.
+Mr. Zelnak was awarded an annual incentive bonus of \$595,000 for 1999.
+Consistent with its compensation philosophy that focuses on financial and operating performance rather than short-term changes in stock price, the Committee believes that an evaluation of overall corporate performance should take into account the accomplishments described in this report as well as the breadth of Mr. Zelnak's operating responsibility.
+Mr. Zelnak's bonus for 1999 was awarded based on consideration of many diverse factors, including his outstanding performance and leadership in connection with the Corporation's financial achievements and successful acquisitions.
+The Corporation's Incentive Stock Plan (discussed more generally below) requires Mr. Zelnak to use 25% of his 1999 annual incentive bonus towards credits of Common Stock units at a 20% discount to market value.
 These units generally vest in three years.
 In addition, Mr. Zelnak made an irrevocable choice six months prior to the bonus determination to use 25% more, for a total of 50% of his annual incentive bonus, towards Common Stock units.
-Although there was no special attempt to set Mr. Zelnak's 1998 bonus in any particular relationship to the compensation data, Mr. Zelnak's bonus was above the median level of bonus compensation of CEO's in the compensation surveys, including those in the Performance Graph peer group.
+Although there was no special attempt to set Mr. Zelnak's 1999 bonus in any particular relationship to the compensation data, Mr. Zelnak's bonus was above the median level of bonus compensation of CEO's in the compensation surveys, including those in the Performance Graph peer group.
 His total cash compensation (base salary and bonus) was slightly above the median compensation of those CEOs.
 The Compensation Committee retains complete discretion in determining the amount of incentive compensation to be awarded to Mr. Zelnak.
 Consequently, no particular weighting of criteria is required or performed.

 Long Term Compensation -- Stock Options.
-Stock options awarded under the Corporation's Amended and Restated Stock-Based Award Plan link the compensation provided to a group of 115 executive officers and key personnel with gains realized by the shareholders.
+Stock options awarded under the Corporation's Amended and Restated Stock-Based Award Plan link the compensation provided to a group of 135 executive officers and key personnel with gains realized by the shareholders.
 The vesting periods associated with stock options encourage continued employment with the Corporation while also serving to confer on recipients an ownership interest in the Corporation.